mfxbe/ToplevelIt/README.md

 ```
 make wlscan
-make #to build with gtk4
+make #to build with gdk-wayland
-make no-gdk #to build without gtk4
+make no-gdk #to build without gdk-wayland
 ```

 You can also install the library system-wide.